In partnership with the community, Anchorage Project Access provides health care to those most in need.

 Create outreach materials and conduct outreach activities

-Conduct initial screenings with individuals seeking counseling
+Conduct mental health screenings with individuals seeking counseling

-Continually assess program efficacy making professional recommendations for program improvements, including systematic workflow and program direction.
+Continually assess program efficacy making professional recommendations for program improvements, including systematic workflow and program direction

-Report outcomes as required
+Report outcomes as requested

 Excellent verbal and written communication skills